 Often it’s the things you do everyday that influence your health rather than the grand gestures.
-This goes for hair and scalp health as well, so we thought we’d share our tips for optimal hair health and all the steps for an easy ‘do-it-yourself’ scalp massage.
+This goes for hair and scalp health as well, so we thought we’d share our tips for optimal hair health and all the steps for an easy DIY scalp massage.

 Switching from conventional products can be an adjustment.
 Fortunately, we have tried and tested every product in every possible way to bring you the best tips.

-- And repeat!
-The second shampoo on a thoroughly wet scalp will result in a comfortable lather – most of us are used to double cleansing our face so think of this a double cleanse for the scalp.
+Shampoo is intended to cleanse the scalp and not the ends, so concentrate on thoroughly massaging your shampoo into the scalp.
+When you rinse, the shampoo will gently wash through the ends… And repeat!
+The second shampoo on a thoroughly wet scalp will result in a comfortable lather.
+Most of us are used to double cleansing our face so think of this a double cleanse for the scalp.

 Excessively oily or dry, irritated scalps are often the result of an omega-3 imbalance.
 Increasing your consumption of avocado, ghee, coconut oil, wild fish, pastured eggs and butter can be beneficial.

-5. Sleep Well: Treat yourself to a silk pillowcase.
+Treat yourself to a silk pillowcase.
 Not only will it add a luxurious feel to your bedroom but the reduced friction will mean less hair breakage.